gioppoluca/foundry-beams/README.md

 ### Make Walls Reflective

-1. Edit any wall and click the **"Mirror"** button in its header.
+1. Edit any wall and find the section where to opt for making the wall
-2. When a beam hits this wall, it will reflect based on the wall's angle.
+   1. a mirror (all sides become a mirror)
+   2. reactive to beam (will execute the macro names in the input field)

 ### Automatically Generated Regions (v12)